Recovery From Disordered Eating to Intuitive Eating

 I worked on eating foods I struggled with eating in the past, and I allowed myself to eat them without guilt.
 Over time, I was able to eat previously restricted foods without guilt or anxiety.
 I gained weight, and for me, it was a sign that I was restricting and not giving my body the nutrients it needed.

 About 6 months into working on my recovery, I had conversations with those around me who continually perpetuate diet culture messages.
 I discussed my history with restricting and binging, and while some people were receptive and compassionate, others did not understand.
 I had to limit my time spent with these people.
 I found being around people who talk about body fat as a negative, food as the enemy or their diet and weight loss triggering.
-I learned that in order to recover in a healthy way, I had to limit or cut-out people who did not support my recovery.
+I learned that in order to recover in a healthy way, I had to limit time with people who did not support my recovery.

 As someone who is semi-newish to disordered eating recovery, I can say the past year has been challenging and enlightening.
 I had to unlearn moralizing food, lean into weight gain, and establish strong boundaries and limit time spent with those who I love, but don’t understand my recovery.
 For anyone who is struggling with disordered eating, just remember you are not alone.
 I’ve provided additional resources below.